San Juan Juquila Mixes

-Environment
+Geography

-The municipality covers an area of 227.1 km² at an altitude of 1,420 meters above sea level.
+The municipality covers an area of 227.1 km2 at an altitude of 1,420 meters above sea level.

 The terrain is rugged, with a cool climate.

 Native trees include pine, guanacastle and cedar.

 Mango, avocado, sapodilla, mamey, soursop, banana, guava, oranges, tangerines and other fruit trees are grown.

 Wildlife includes deer, rabbit, cat, wild boar, armadillo, mountain lion, coyote, badger and leopard.

-People
+Demography

 The municipality is in a region traditionally inhabited by the Mixe people.

 In the 17th century the Spanish decided to make San Juan Juquila a population center, since it was near to transportation routes, and moved people from other communities to the town.
 The original population of 300 had grown by 1661 AD to 1,741, but the attempt had limited success due to resistance from the indigenous community.

 As of 2005, the municipality had 873 households with a total population of 3,557 of whom 3,094 spoke an indigenous language.